-There are many instances where you can go from feeling invincible to wanting to curl up into the fetal position in the blink of an eye!
+You go from feeling invincible to wanting to curl up in the fetal position in the blink of an eye!

 But when the sadness becomes a daily companion and long distance relationship depression starts to set in, it is important to recognize it to have the best opportunity to deal with it.